The rack congruence condition and half congruences in racks: Introduction

 \subsection{Organisation}

 The paper is organised as follows.
 In Section~\ref{sec:definitions} we set out the basic definitions of racks and quandles; in Section~\ref{sec:congruences} we develop the theory of rack congruences and quotient racks and quandles; and in Section~\ref{sec:homomorphisms} we examine rack homomorphisms and establish the connection with congruences and quotients, proving a First Isomorphism Theorem for racks and quandles, analogous to the corresponding theorems in group and ring theory.
-The definitions in these sections are for the most part not new, and the results are in all likelihood known, at the folklore level if nothing else.
+The definitions and results in these sections are for the most part not new, and many of the results follow readily from standard results in universal algebra.
 Nevertheless, we feel there is a benefit to including them.
-Firstly, doing so makes the paper more self contained.
-But secondly and more importantly, racks and quandles are a relatively young area of study, and at present the literature on them is largely confined to papers rather than textbooks\footnote{At present we're only aware of one textbook on racks and quandles, Elhamdadi and Nelson~\cite{elhamdadi-nelson-2015}, and it doesn't address rack and quandle congruences.}.
+Firstly, doing so makes the paper more self-contained.
+But secondly and more importantly, racks and quandles are a relatively young area of study, and at present the literature on them is largely confined to papers rather than textbooks\footnote{At present we are only aware of one textbook on racks and quandles, Elhamdadi and Nelson~\cite{elhamdadi-nelson-2015}, and it does not address rack and quandle congruences.}.
 Moreover it appears that simple results have often been stated without proof --- perhaps because we ``know'' what should be true from our experience with groups and rings --- and this appears to have led at times to incorrect statements being made and then repeated.
-That has occurred with the definition of congruences and so we think there is a benefit to the basic theory of rack congruences, quotients and homomorphisms being set down all in one place, with proof.
+That has occurred with the definition of congruences, and so we think there is a benefit to the basic theory of rack congruences, quotients and homomorphisms being set down all in one place, with proof, in an elementary and self-contained form.

 We then turn to proving our original results in Sections~\ref{sec:existence} and~\ref{sec:weightedaverage}.
 In Section~\ref{sec:existence} we give our first examples of half congruences in racks and quandles, including an example in a finitely presented quandle.
 In Section~\ref{sec:weightedaverage} we then characterise congruences in ``weighted average quandles on $\rational$'': quandles with underlying set $\rational$, where the quandle operation is a weighted average with some fixed weight $\tau$.
 This turns out to be an interesting family of examples, exhibiting all four possible values of the truth table for the two statements ``$\rt$-congruence implies $\lt$-congruence'' and ``$\lt$-congruence implies $\rt$-congruence''.